Resolving the Identity Crisis in Text-to-Image Generation: Introduction

-\textbf{We introduce \textsc{DisCo}—Reinforcement with \underline{Di}ver\underline{S}ity \underline{Co}nstraints—a novel, sample-efficient RL framework for multi-human generation that directly targets identity diversity.} \textsc{DisCo} fine-tunes flow-matching text-to-image models using Group-Relative Policy Optimization (GRPO)~\citep{liu2025flowgrpo, danceGRPO2025}, guided by a compositional reward that: (i) penalizes facial similarity within images, (ii) discourages repeated identities across groups, (iii) enforces count accuracy, and (iv) preserves text–image alignment via an HPS-style score.
-RL enables flexible optimization of heterogeneous, non-differentiable rewards, overcoming the limitations of supervised fine-tuning, which requires large, annotated datasets.
-To further enhance robustness as the number of people increases, \textsc{DisCo} employs a single-stage curriculum that anneals the prompt distribution from simpler cases to a uniform range~\citep{liang2024curriculum}.
+\textbf{We introduce \textsc{DisCo}: Reinforcement with \underline{Di}ver\underline{S}ity \underline{Co}nstraints.
+It is a novel, sample-efficient RL framework that directly targets identity diversity in multi-human generation, with a particular focus on both intra-image and cross-sample uniqueness.} \textsc{DisCo} explicitly optimizes for diversity not only within a specific image, but also across groups of generated samples, mitigating identity repetition and promoting broader coverage of human facial identities.
+It fine-tunes flow-matching text-to-image models using Group-Relative Policy Optimization (GRPO)~\citep{liu2025flowgrpo, danceGRPO2025}, guided by a compositional reward that: (i) penalizes facial similarity within images, (ii) discourages identity recurrence across samples, (iii) enforces accurate person counts, and (iv) preserves text-image alignment and image quality via an HPS score~\citep{ma2025hpsv3}, which we find also reinforces the base model's ability to follow fine-grained per-person compositional prompts such as clothing and hairstyle specifications.
+Reinforcement learning enables flexible optimization over heterogeneous, non-differentiable objectives.
+It overcomes the rigidity of supervised fine-tuning, which typically requires large annotated datasets.
+To ensure robustness as prompt complexity increases, \textsc{DisCo} employs a single-stage curriculum that anneals the prompt distribution from simple to diverse multi-human scenarios~\citep{liang2024curriculum}.